Wheelie bike: History

 In 1962, Peter Mole of John T Bill & Co contacted Huffy Corp about making a new bicycle called High Rise.
 The bikes had a long seat called a banana seat with strut and taller handlebars.
-Huffy hesitated for several months before agreeing to make the bike with the stipulation that if it was a flop, Peter Mole would buy all the left-over parts and bikes.
+Huffy hesitated for several months before agreeing to make the bike with the stipulation that if it was a flop, Mole would buy all the left-over parts and bikes.
 The new bike, called the Penguin, was finally being sold in stores by March 1963 and was the first of this type to market.

 Also in 1963, Schwinn's designer Al Fritz heard about a new youth trend centered in California for retrofitting bicycles with the accoutrements of motorcycles customized in the Bobber or Chopper style.
 Inspired, he designed a mass-production bike for the youth market as Project J-38, and the result was introduced to the public as the Schwinn Sting-Ray in 1963.
 Sales were initially slow, but eventually took off.
 By 1965, several other American and foreign manufacturers were offering their own version of the Sting-Ray.

 BMX bikes began to supersede wheelie bikes in the mid-1970s, though Schwinn continued to offer them until 1982 and Raleigh until 1984.
 Original wheelie bikes are popular collector's items now, and some manufacturers have reintroduced updated versions.